An Example of How to Make Sure Your Last Wishes Are Fulfilled

 Communicating Your Own Last Wishes

 What are your last wishes?
 They donít have to be original or bizarre, but they must be communicated to your family or friends.
 Whether you want a very traditional funeral and burial or prefer something with a bit of flair to match your personality, you must plan ahead to ensure your wishes are fulfilled.
 If you donít make your memorial preferences known, what happens to your remains will ultimately be decided by someone elseís wishes, not your own.
-To get a copy of the free Pennyborn Last Wishes Planner to leave instructions for your survivors, see Memorial Preferences.
+To print a copy of our free Last Wishes Planner to leave instructions for your survivors, see our Memorial Preferences page.

 People Who Really Loved Their Work